Skip to main content

 Illinois Distinguished Fellowship in the Humanities and Arts, University of Illinois Graduate College

-President’s Research in Diversity Travel Award, University of Illinois System President’s Office, Spring 2023
+President’s Research in Diversity Travel Award, University of Illinois System President’s Office (Spring 2023)

-List of Teachers Ranked as Excellent, University of Illinois, Center for Innovation in Teaching & Learning, Fall 2022, Spring 2023
+List of Teachers Ranked as Excellent, University of Illinois, Center for Innovation in Teaching & Learning (Fall 2022, Spring 2023)

 Courses Taught

-CMN 101: Public Speaking
+• Communication 101: Public Speaking

 Highlighted Publications